 In March 2011, the public anger on display in other Arab countries surfaced in Syria, putting the regime of President Bashar al Asad on the defensive for the first time in his 11-year presidency.
 While Tunisia and Egypt experienced revolution and Bahrain, Libya, and Yemen continue to struggle with unprecedented degrees of civil unrest and conflict, Syria had largely been free of large-scale public protests that have been occurring elsewhere across the Arab world since December 2010.
-Syria has long shared many of the socio-economic and political conditions that bred deep dissatisfaction with the status quo in other Arab autocracies, including high unemployment, high inflation, limited upward mobility, rampant corruption, lack of political freedoms, and repressive security forces.
+Syria has long shared many of the socioeconomic and political conditions that bred deep dissatisfaction with the status quo in other Arab autocracies, including high unemployment, high inflation, limited upward mobility, rampant corruption, lack of political freedoms, and repressive security forces.
 These factors fueled opposition to the Syrian government, although activity among exiles largely overshadowed internal opposition in the eyes of most outside observers.
-Many observers believed that Syria's pervasive police state, its lower level of Internet usage, and deep public sensitivity to avoiding Sunni-Alawite sectarian tensions would serve as a bulwark against spreading unrest.
+Many observers believed that Syria's pervasive police state, lower level of Internet usage, and deep public sensitivity to avoiding Sunni-Alawite sectarian tensions would serve as a bulwark against spreading unrest.

 Those assumptions have proven unfounded.
-Limited calls in February 2011 to organize protests and gatherings failed but a violent government response to an isolated incident in the southern town of Dara'a in March provided a decisive spark for the emergence of protest movements.
+Limited calls in February 2011 to organize protests and gatherings failed, but a violent government response to an isolated incident in the southern town of Dara'a in March provided a decisive spark for the emergence of protest movements.
 The use of force against demonstrators in Dara'a and later in other cities has created a corresponding swell in public anger and public participation in demonstrations.
 An escalating cycle of tension has continued to intensify, as the Asad government has paired responsiveness to some public demands for political reform with the use of military force against some protestors.
+Sectarian divisions among Syrians are being exacerbated by the demonstrations and crackdowns, as progovernment Alawis and Christians confront predominantly Sunni Muslim demonstrators.